 One key theme in digital transformation, according to the World Economic Forum’s Digital Transformation Initiative, is big data analytics.
 The emergence of big data means new opportunities for companies to unlock value.
 When IT and analytics teams apply BI tools to these data repositories and warehouses, they have real-time visibility into statuses and trends of their customers and their company.
 With such insight, business leaders make informed decisions, and companies become more agile, ready to compete in a dynamic landscape.

 But those business decisions are only as good as the data they’re based on.
 And according to Gartner, data of unacceptable quality continues to influence 97% of business decisions.
 At the same time, just 37% of companies have implemented a data-governance strategy.

-A Chance to Get Ahead
+A Chance for ITSM Leaders to Get Ahead

 Because of the cost of bad data to an organization, IT leaders devote significant resources toward finding solutions.
 Data cleansing tools and Master Data Management (MDM) solutions provide some relief.
 To preserve and enhance data quality and security, companies are also increasingly seeing the value of data integration solutions, the market for which is growing with a CAGR of 14.3%.

 Bad data quality is a pervasive ailment for every corporation.
 Although dealing with any bad data is unfortunate, those companies that improve their data quality give themselves a competitive edge.